pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 safeBind(MkAnyAllowedType(1), MkAnyAllowedType("Hello"), MkAnyAllowedType(Instant.now()))
 {% endhighlight %}

 And it works!
+But the following will not:

+{% highlight scala %}
+safeBind(MkAnyAllowedType(1), MkAnyAllowedType(user)) // Does not compile, no instance of AllowedType for User
+{% endhighlight %}

-We are essentially done now, developers just need to wrap their values in `MkAnyAllowedType` and the compiler will do the rest (or yell at them).
+We are essentially done now, we just need to wrap our values in `MkAnyAllowedType` and the compiler will do the rest (or yell).

 However, there are some extra tweaks we can make to make our interface better.